Murder of Alton McDonald

 On April 3, 2002, Alton "Buntry" McDonald (February 5, 1966 – April 3, 2002), a member of the Mob Piru Bloods and a production manager at Death Row Records, was shot dead at a gas station in Compton, California.
 The murder was believed to be the result of fighting between two rival "sets" of the Bloods, the Mob Pirus and the Fruit Town Pirus.

 Events

 Background

 McDonald was a close friend of Suge Knight, the former CEO of Death Row Records and worked as a production manager at the record label.
 McDonald was also a friend of Tupac Shakur and was involved in the beating of Orlando Anderson on September 7, 1996, at the MGM Grand, which occurred a few hours before Shakur was shot.

+He is the younger brother of another MOB Piru Gang Member, James "Mob James" MacDonald, who also worked for Death Row Records around this time.

 By 2002, a rivalry developed between two sets of the Bloods, the Mob Piru, which Death Row Records was affiliated with, and the Fruit Town Piru.
 Several associates of Death Row Records were killed as a result of this rivalry.